dannymagnus/CI_MS1_RRWeddings/README.md

 ### Acknowledgements:

 - To my wife Rebbeca Richards for her testing, support, feedback, permissions for content and images on this project.
-- To Trevor Lazarus for his feedback and guidance.
 - To my mentor Mo Shami for his invaluable guidance and direction.
 - To the Code Institute slack community of students.